-Lynn’s academic and professional background are firmly rooted in science.
-She has worked diligently for over 20 years as a wildlife ecologist, with an emphasis on reproductive ecology of Neotropical migratory songbirds.
-She co-founded Animas Biological Studies with her husband in 2008 and remains involved with a variety of field studies and conservation efforts in the Southwest.
-Lynn is proud to have also served for 10 years as the Statewide Project Manager and Editor for The Second Colorado Breeding Bird Atlas.
+My academic and professional background are firmly rooted in science.
+I’ve worked diligently for over 20 years as a wildlife ecologist, with an emphasis on reproductive ecology of Neotropical migratory songbirds.
+I co-founded Animas Biological Studies with my husband in 2008, and I remain involved in a variety of field studies and conservation efforts in the Southwest.
+I am proud to have also served for 10 years as the Statewide Project Manager and Editor for The Second Colorado Breeding Bird Atlas.